swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 #### Detecting cycle in a directed graph

-Undirected graphs are much more easier to handle because we don't care about direction of each edge.
-In this section I would like to show you how to detect the cycle in a directed graph and as well how to find a path for such a graph.
+Undirected graphs are much more easier to handle, because we don't care about direction of each edge.
+In this section I would like to show you how to detect the cycle in a directed graph and as well how to find a path for detected cycle.

 There is two options to find a cycle:

-1. DFS with finding cycle with coloring
+1. DFS with node coloring

 ```swift
 enum NodeState {